tari-project/tari/RFC/src/RFC-0121_ConsensusEncoding.md

 #### Ristretto Keys

-`RistrettoPublicKey` and `RistrettoSecretKey` types defined in the `tari_crypto` crate both have 32-byte canonical formats and are encoded as a 32-byte fixed array.
+`RistrettoPublicKey` and `RistrettoPrivateKey` types defined in the `tari_crypto` crate both have 32-byte canonical formats and are encoded as a 32-byte fixed array.

 The [`tari_crypto`](https://github.com/tari-project/tari-crypto) Rust crate provides an FFI interface that allows